timrichardson/Prime-Ubuntu-18.04/README.md

 If you are in intel mode, then nvidia-prime-boot.service is enabled, and it will unload the nvidia drivers.
 The standard Ubuntu method does not expect this; if shouldn't affect you booting in intel mode, but it can't be good if you are trying to use the standard Ubuntu method to boot into hybrid mode.
-So disable the service
+So disable the service.

-sudo systemctl disable nvidia-prime-boot.service
+`sudo systemctl disable nvidia-prime-boot.service`

+## Uninstall bbswitch-dkms
 You installed the bbswitch-dkms module to get this working.
 The standard Ubuntu approach doesn't use bbswitch (the decision which causes all the problems).
 I wouldn't expect any problems by leaving it installed, but it is unnecessary if you want to use the standard Ubuntu 18.04 approach to Optimus.